AnesioSousa/AnesioSousa/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working in alot of projects, mostly Iot projects
+- 🔭 I’m currently becoming a AWS solutions architect associate.
-- 🌱 I’m currently mastering network programming with Python, but i can't let go C lang
+- 🌱 I'm a Javascript and Python expert.
-- 👯 I’m looking to collaborate with people who love solving problems
+- 👯 I’m looking to collaborate with people who love solving problems.
 - 💬 Ask me about math, tech, science, movies, drama, guitar and so much more!
-(I love to learn new things)
+(I love to learn new things).
 - 📫 How to reach me - this is my linkedin account: https://www.linkedin.com/in/anésio-neto-75063a243/
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: Do you know that high now, in the moment that you are reading this, we are spinning approximately at 107.000 km/h?
 Hold on to something!